smitjainsj/icinga2/README.md

 # icinga2
-This repo will contain icinga module builds
+This repo will contain icinga2 and MySQL  module builds for Ubuntu 14